Latest information from the University.

-What do I do if I have to undertake caring responsibilities now that schools and nurseries are closed?
+What do I do if I have to undertake caring responsibilities and my child's school or nursery remains closed?

 You should continue working from home if possible, but it is accepted that you may need to be flexible and may not be able to do so if, for example, you are not able to make alternative care arrangements.
 If working at home or making alternative care arrangements is not possible, you will continue to be paid as normal.
 You should keep in regular touch with your line manager or supervisor (if you have one) so that they know when you are working.